Ayms/bitcoin-transactions/README.md

 	addr is the address where to spend the output amount is the amount the address will receive

-You can get all those information simply from a blockchain explorer, in case of a transactions with many outputs, to get the index of your output just copy/paste from the site and look at the line number for your output (don't forget that it starts from 0, the first output index is then 0 not 1)
+You can get all those information simply from a blockchain explorer, in case of a transaction with many outputs, to get the index of your output just copy/paste from the site and look at the line number for your output (don't forget that it starts from 0, the first output index is 0 not 1)

 	amount+dev fees+network fees=prevamount

 You will get a summary of everything at the end of the command, the ``create`` command does check the transaction again after it has been created, you must get at the end the message 'Transaction verified', if not something went wrong

-Most likely if you get 'Bad transaction' this is because you made a mistake with the private key, or are trying to spend something that does not belong to you, if this happens and everything looks correct, please report (but never send to us your private keys of course)
+Most likely if you get 'Bad transaction' this is because you made a mistake with the private key, or are trying to spend something that does not belong to you, if this happens and everything looks correct, please report (but never send to us your private keys)

 ### Decode transaction